Communicating Employee Engagement Survey Results

 Connect employee experience to the results

-When the full analysis is complete you will likely produce some fancy graphs and dashboards with all the results neatly compiled.
+When the full analysis is complete, you will likely produce some fancy graphs and dashboards with all the results neatly compiled.
 And while these are helpful for communicating aggregate data clearly and succinctly, your communication process needs to help employees connect the dots between their personal experience and the overall survey results.
 You can do this using a cascading approach to communication:

-- Focus Groups – gather smaller groups of people to discuss and digest the survey results.
+• Focus groups – gather smaller groups of people to discuss and digest the survey results.
 This provides an opportunity for people to delve deeper into the issues and it allows managers to clarify what the issues really are.

-- Manager one-on-ones – this is an important element of communication as it allows people to go beyond the aggregate results and engage in honest conversations about their personal experience.
-If an employee sees that the survey indicated an overall concern with career progression opportunities or a lack of recognition they are far more likely to open up about how the results reflect their own workplace experience.
-This level of openness is vital to the communication process and helps employees understand what’s in for them as changes are implemented.
+• Manager one-on-ones – this is an important element of communication as it allows people to go beyond the aggregate results and engage in honest conversations about their personal experience.
+If an employee sees that the survey indicated an overall concern with career progression opportunities or a lack of recognition, they are far more likely to open up about how the results reflect their own workplace experience.
+This level of openness is vital to the communication process and helps employees understand what’s in store for them as changes are implemented.

 Focus your action

-The survey results may reveal a large number of issues that you want to address – pick a few to start with so you don’t overwhelm yourself or the team.
+The survey results may reveal a large number of issues that you want to address, so pick a few to start with so you don’t overwhelm yourself or the team.
 This allows you to make concrete action plans for the two or three items you choose to focus on and increases your ability to undertake real and meaningful change.
 Embrace continuous improvement in incremental stages to maximise your effectiveness and communicate actions and results as they happen.

 Don't forget the positives